Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

 These definitions come with three natural problems.
-First study the structure of the subgroups generated by rotating families.
+First, study the structure of the subgroups generated by rotating families.
 Second, study the quotients of groups and spaces by the action of rotating families.
-Third, provide way to construct spaces with rotating families from different contexts.
+Third, provide a way to construct spaces with rotating families in different contexts.
 We will show that the first two questions can be answered for $\alpha$-rotating collections of subgroups if $\alpha $ is large enough and provide many examples of such collections.

-The main structural result on rotating families is a partial converse of Example \ref{ex: freeprod}.
+The main structural result about rotating families is a partial converse of Example \ref{ex: freeprod}.
 Recall that given a subset $S$ of a group $G$, we denote by $\ll S\rr^G$ the normal closure of $S$ in $G$, i.e., the minimal normal subgroup of $G$ containing $S$.

-\begin{thm} [Theorem \ref{theo;app_wind}] Let $G$ be a group, $H$ an $\alpha $-rotating subgroup of $G$ for some $\alpha \geq 100$, $\X$ the corresponding hyperbolic space.
-Then the following holds. \begin{enumerate} \item[(a)] There exists a (usually infinite) subset $T\subseteq G$ such that $\ll H\rr ^G=\ast _{t\in T} H^t$. \item[(b)] Every element $h\in \ll H\rr^G$ is either conjugate to an element of $H$, or is loxodromic with respect to the action on $X$ \end{enumerate} \end{thm}
+\begin{thm} [Theorem \ref{theo;app_wind}] Let $G$ be a group acting on a hyperbolic space $\X$, $H$ an $\alpha $-rotating subgroup of $G$ with respect to this action for some $\alpha \geq 200$.
+Then the following holds. \begin{enumerate} \item[(a)] There exists a (usually infinite) subset $T\subseteq G$ such that $\ll H\rr ^G=\ast _{t\in T} t^{-1}Ht$. \item[(b)] Every element $h\in \ll H\rr^G$ either is conjugate to an element of $H$, or is loxodromic with respect to the action on $\X$ \end{enumerate} \end{thm}

-The idea for this result is to be found in \cite[\S 26---28]{Gro_cat}, in which $X$ is assumed to be $CAT(0)$.
-Claiming that this context has ``rather limited application'', Gromov indicates that a generalization of this setting to spaces with ``approximately negative'' curvature is relevant, and sketches it in \cite{Gro_Meso}, and \cite{G-rnd}.
-A similar result was thus stated in \cite[1/6 theorem]{G-rnd}, in which Gromov refers to the proof of a former result of Delzant \cite{Del_Duke} (in which free normal subgroups of hyperbolic groups are found).
+The proof of this result is inspired by \cite[\S 26---28]{Gro_cat}, where $\X$ is assumed to be $CAT(0)$.
+Claiming that this context has ``rather limited application'', Gromov indicates that a generalization to spaces with ``approximately negative'' curvature is desirable and sketches it in \cite{Gro_Meso} and \cite{G-rnd}.
+A result similar to Theorem \ref{free-intr} was stated in \cite[1/6 theorem]{G-rnd}.
+For the proof, Gromov refers to the Delzant's paper \cite{Del_Duke}, which deals with the particular case of hyperbolic groups.
 Delzant did not use rotating families there, and his argument, which can indeed be generalized, is quite technical.
-We propose here an argument inspired by the more geometric setting of \cite[\S 26---28]{Gro_cat}, based on the notion of a windmill (see Section \ref{wind}).
+We propose here an alternative proof inspired by the more geometric settings of \cite[\S 26--28]{Gro_cat}; our approach is based on the notion of a \emph{windmill} introduced in Section \ref{wind}.

-In order to produce spaces equipped with very rotating families, one often needs to cone-off a space on which the group acts, in order to make the groups $G_c$ elliptic.
-However, all technics of coning-off will not produce a very rotating family.